illinifanboy/gma/clips.md

 ---

-> The reason I call this a "scrapbook" and not a "cookie" is because of clippings.
+> The reason I call this a "scrapbook" and not a "cookbook" is because of clippings.
 The scrapbooks contain both handwritten recipes and other recipes cut out from newspaper and magazines.
-In fact, there are for more clippings than handwritten recipes.<br /><br />Since there were so many clippings to weed through, I had to pick and choose.
-I picked things because they were interesting, either interesting to cook or interesting to look at.
+In fact, there are far more clippings than handwritten recipes.<br /><br />Since there were so many clippings to pick through, I had to decide what to include or leave out.
+I picked clips because they were interesting, either interesting to cook or interesting to look at.

 <img alt="Lady Cooking" src="https://illinifanboy.github.io/assets/images/general/ladycooking-vs.jpg">